Deterministic scale-invariant dynamics in a logistic Game-of-Life model: Results

-We believe that the power-law behavior in the vicinity of $\lambda_A$ reflects a form of self-organized criticality (SOC), similar to the one discussed by \citet{bak1989self}\cite{Alstrom1994}.
-In these studies, it was shown that the activity clusters follow a power law when the asymptotic state of Conway's GOL is continually perturbed by altering single sites.
-In our case, the power-law distribution of zero clusters occurs at multiple points in the vicinity of $\lambda<\lambda_A$ (inset of \Fref{fig:gof_pvalues} in Appendix~\ref{sec:goodness_of_fit} ), suggesting scale invariance over a continuous parameter range, similar to the SOC behavior.
-We speculate that, around \( \lambda_A \), the logistic GOL administers `perturbations' to itself continually via neighborhood configurations of $m = 4\lambda$ and $m = 5-4\lambda$ (Fig.~\ref{tab:neighborhood_transitions}).
+We believe that the power-law behavior in the vicinity of $\lA$ reflects a form of self-organized criticality (SOC), similar to the one discussed by \citet{bak1989self}.
+In these studies, it has been shown that the activity clusters follow a power law when the asymptotic state of Conway's GOL is continually perturbed by altering single sites.
+In our case, the power-law distribution of zero clusters occurs at multiple points in the region $\lambda \rightarrow \lA^-$ (see \MainFigref{fig:lambda_2_KS}a-b and \SupNoteref{sec:goodness_of_fit}), suggesting scale invariance over a continuous parameter range, similar to the SOC behavior.
+We speculate that, around \( \lA \), the logistic GOL administers `perturbations' to itself continually via neighborhood configurations of $m = 4\lambda$ and $m = 5-4\lambda$ (\MainTableref{tab:transitions-neighborhood-main}).
 Such configurations seem to be occurring frequently enough to maintain a persistent activity in the lattice through cascades of nearby state changes, thereby generating activity profiles that propagate throughout the lattice.
-Such activity shares similar nonlinearity with Conway's GOL, but in contrast, it is persistent without the need of any external perturbations.
-In this context, Per Bak's system operates in a `stimulated' SOC regime, while our system functions in a `spontaneous' SOC regime.
+Such activity shares similar nonlinearity with Conway's GOL, but in contrast, it is persistent without the need for any external perturbations.
+In this context, if Per Bak's system operates in a `stimulated' SOC regime, our system functions in a `spontaneous' SOC regime.